Axway-API-Builder-Ext/api-builder-extras/README.md

 1. Create a [fork][14] of this repository, which basically creates your own copy still linked to the original repository
 2. We recommend to [clone][15] your forked repository to your local disc (e.g. using GitHub Desktop)
     - instead of working with the GitHub WebUI only
-3. Create a unique folder for your plugin using this naming convention:
+3. Create a unique folder for your plugin
-    - Flow-Nodes: `api-builder-plugin-fn-<name>`
-    - Flow-Node connectors: `api-builder-plugin-fc-<name>`
-    - Data-Connectors: `api-builder-plugin-dc-<name>`
+    - basically what `axway builder plugin init ...` created for you
-4. Insert your new plugin code into that folder
+5. Insert your new plugin code into that folder
     - Review existing plugins to understand the structure
     - Please provide unit tests for your plugin wherever possible
-5. Update the package.json
+6. Update the package.json
     - Especially the fields:
         - __name__: should start with: `@axway-api-builder-ext/api-builder-plugin....`
         - __version__: Stable has a version 1.x.x, all other something 0.x.x